darkn3rd/vagrant-simple/multimachine/README.md

 # **Multi-Machine Vagrant (Static Configuration)**

-This `Vagrantfile` statically configures four systems.
+This is a multi-machine Vagrant system that statically configures four systems.

 # **Instructions**